-HeadiSchools that participated in and completed the "Drop Everything and Read" initiative last year can apply for this supplementary top-up fund.
-This initiative aims to support the re-running of this initiative once again this academic year.
-It also supports schools to acquire additional reading materials for the initiative.
+Schools that participated in and completed the "Who Wants to be a Word Millionaire?" initiative last year, can apply for this supplementary top up funding to support the running of the initiative again during the current school year and to enable schools to acquire additional reading materials for the initiative.